Keven Mealamu: Career

 Mealamu made his provincial debut for Auckland in 1999 against North Harbour.
 He first played for the Blues in 2000, but had a stint with the Chiefs in 2002 – the same year he debuted for the All Blacks.
+In the 2005 British and Irish Lions tour Mealamu dumped the opposition captain, Brian O’Driscoll, off the ball causing him to be stretchered off and take no further part in the opening test match.
 Mealamu also made a fine contribution to the start of the All Blacks' 2006 Tri Nations campaign with two tries against the Wallabies during the first match.
 Mealamu captained the Blues through their 2006 Super 14 campaign, but was forced to relinquish the captaincy in 2007 due to his commitments to the All Blacks.
 In 2014, he made his 150th appearance for the Blues, becoming the first player in Super Rugby history to make 150 appearances for one team.

 International

 Mealamu made his debut for the All Blacks on 23 November 2002, against Wales at Millennium Stadium in Cardiff.
 He was made test captain in the test match against Scotland during the All Blacks 2008 Grand Slam tour, as regular captain Richie McCaw was a reserve for that match.
 He was a part of New Zealand's 2011 Rugby World Cup winning squad.